 - Recent Publications

-The following are some of the recent publications which include images or data obtained using the Kroto Imaging Facility
+The following are some of the publications which include images or data obtained using the Kroto Imaging Facility

 Modulation of neuronal cell affinity of composite scaffolds based on polyhydroxyalkanoates and bioactive glasses.
 L.R.
 Lizarraga-Valderrama, R. Nigmatullin, B. Ladino, C.S. taylor, A.R.
 Boccaccini, J.C.
 Knowles, F. Claeyssens, J.W.
 Haycock, I. Roy.
 Biomed Mat (2020) 15:045024